EmiliaPsach/ROS2-Infrastructure-Stack/README.md

     - GUI for user-desire manual 6D pose commands with an option for spacebar reset
 1. **motion_controller**
     - Converts target poses to velocity commands
+1. **turtlesim_pose_publisher**
+    - Publishes the turtle simulation's pose as the current pose
+1. **turtlesim_velocity_transformer**
+    - Transforms velocity commands, from a unit circle reference, to the turtlesim's reference and publishes those commands to turtlesim

 ### Adding additional packages